rckasa/awstransformation/aws-sharednetworking-transitgateway/README.md

 * Verify what gets provisioned: vgw, cgw and sitetosite vpn; tgw, tgw attachments (vpc1, vpc3 and vpn); tgw route table ( associations, propagations and routes).
 Installs in 4-5 minutes.
 * Route tables for subnet A1 in vpc1 and vpc3 have routes to each other and the onpremise cidr
 * **For demo purposes** - 2 demo ec2 instances are provisioned in subnet A1 of each vpc (vpc1, vpc3).
 The template also sets up the routes in routing tables for these subnets to the transit gateway attachment targets -- to enable each VPC to route to the other VPC or the onpremise network as destinations

-3. **Manual Steps**
-* OnPremise ( specfic to your onpremise router)
-1. Configure tunnel with onpremise router for tgw-cgw vpn connection
-2. Configure tunnel with onpremise router for vgw-cgw vpn connection
-* AWS (CloudFormation limitations)
-1. Go to tgw route table- add route to the onpremise network via the vpn attachment
-2. Go to site to site vpn for vgw - configure static ip address for the onpremise network

 ## Author